acarrasco/about/curriculum_vitae.md

 ## About me

-These days, I find great satisfaction in mentoring and leading the next generation of engineers.
-My natural inclination now leans towards roles in leadership and management.
+These days, I take great pleasure in mentoring and leading upcoming engineers.
+It's become clear to me that my calling lies in leadership and management, yet I also value staying hands-on to remain connected with my reports' work.

 As an engineer, I pride myself on being a jack-of-all-trades.
-Having worked across diverse industries and with a range of technologies, I leverage this knowledge to discover innovative, out-of-the-box solutions for hard and unexplored problems.
+Having worked across diverse industries and with various technologies, I regularly leverage this knowledge to discover innovative, out-of-the-box solutions for challenging and unexplored problems.

 ## Work experience